 Prominent Russian archaeologist of Greek-Pontic descent Victor Sarigiannidis is the man who discovered the ancient city of Bactria.

-Sarigiannidis has been described as a “poet of archeology,” “the man who walked in the steps of Alexander the Great in Central Asia” and a “hero of Pontian Hellenism.”
+Sarigiannidis has been described as a “poet of archeology,” or “the man who walked in the steps of Alexander the Great in Central Asia” and a “hero of Pontian Hellenism.”

 The Greek archaeologist spent decades in the deserts of Turkmenistan and Afghanistan, where he brought to light entire cities with wonderful culture and wealth.